 Keeping them in the kitchen or bathroom where it’s naturally more humid can also be a great solution.

-During the spring, summer growing season, feed white butterfly with a 1/2 strength all-purpose fertilizer every two weeks.
+During the spring, and summer growing season, feed white butterflies with a 1/2 strength all-purpose fertilizer every two weeks.
 Cut back to monthly in winter.